 Getting Standby Tickets

-You cannot attend the monologue rehearsal if you have a ticket for the taping, but you CAN if you have a standby ticket.
-(Bonus, you'll clear security for standby at the same time you do to see the rehearsal.)
+You cannot attend the monologue rehearsal if you have a ticket for the taping, but you can if you have a standby ticket.
+Bonus: You'll clear security for standby at the same time you do to see the rehearsal.

-NBC Studio Tour
+Taking the NBC Studio Tour